mrbatista/loopback-ds-readonly-mixin/README.md

   }
 ```

-Attempting to update a ReadOnly model will reult in a 403 error.
+Attempting to update a ReadOnly model will result in a 403 error.

 OPTIONS
 =============

-The specific fields that are to be marked as readonly can be set by passing an
+The specific fields that are to be marked as read only can be set by passing an
 object to the mixin options.

-In this example we mark the `status` and `role` fields as readonly.
+In this example we mark the `status` and `role` fields as read only.

 ```json
   {